 The connected entity features (CEF) take into account characteristics of the connected entity e'.
-In particular, we consider indications of the importance of e' in the context of the reference collections by using linkage counts, similar to Thalhammer et al. [19].
+In particular, we consider indications of the importance and popularity of e' in the context of the reference collections by using mention counts, similar to Thalhammer et al. [27].
+In particular, we consider different representations of the mention counts of e'.

-- CEF-M Connected entity mentions: The set of features, each reflecting the number of mentions of the connected entity e' in a reference collection. - rence collection, we rank the connected entities by their number of mentions. - malize the CEF-MR rank by its maximal rank, such that this relative rank is in [0, 1], where a score of 0 denotes the entity that is linked most frequently. - CEF-E Connected entity represents a real-world event: A binary feature denoting whether the connected entity is an event (i.e. $e' \in \mathcal{V}$ ).
+- CEF-M Connected entity mentions: The set of features, each reflecting the absolute number of mentions of the connected entity e' in a reference collection. - CEF-MR Connected entity mentions rank: For each reference collection, we rank the entities connected toTRF-MRR Relation mentions relative rank: We normalise the the timeline entity e by the number of their mentions.
+This feature represents the rank of the specific connected entity, where the rank of 1 is assigned to the entity with the highest number of mentions.

+- CEF-MRR Connected entity mentions relative rank: We normalise the CEF-MR rank by the maximal rank. - CEF-E Connected entity represents a real-world event: A binary feature denoting whether the connected entity is an event (i.e. $e' \in \mathcal{V}$).